Quantum metrology with linear Lie algebra parameterisations: Lie algebras and quantum dynamics

-Substituting \cref{eq:XjDifferentiated} in the left-hand side and equating terms $X_k$, we find the equation of motion for the coefficients:
+Substituting \cref{eq:XjDifferentiated} in the left-hand side, equating terms $X_m$, and re-labelling indices, we find the equation of motion for the coefficients:

-Defining the matrix
+Defining the matrix:

-and letting $u$ denote the matrix of coefficients $u_{jk}$, we can write the equation of motion in matrix form:
+and letting $\mathbf{u}$ denote the matrix of coefficients $u_{jk}$, we can write the equation of motion in matrix form:

-The initial condition is $u(0)$ being the identity matrix:
+The initial condition is $\mathbf{u}(0)$ being the identity matrix:

-Note that in \cref{eq:LieHeisenbergEOM}, $u$ is a matrix, not a vector.
+Note that in \cref{eq:LieHeisenbergEOM}, $\mathbf{u}$ is a matrix, not a vector.
 Thus the solution is not provided by eigenvectors and eigenvalues of $\mathbf{H}$.
-For an $n$-dimensional Lie algebra, the dimension of $u$ is $n\times n$.
+In an $n$-dimensional Lie algebra the dimensions of $\mathbf{u}$ and $\mathbf{H}$ are $n\times n$, meaning the number of equations grow quadratically with the dimension of the Lie algebra.
 However, $\mathbf{H}$ will be a sparse matrix.

+Both this method and the Wei-Norman expansion allow us to convert operator differential equations on finite-dimensional Lie algebras to scalar differential equations.
+We summarise in the table below the key differences between these approaches: